 14 “These are the two anointed ones,” he said, “who stand by the Lord of the whole earth.”
 Zechariah 4:11-14 (HCSB)

-The olive oil from the two trees and two branches represents a continual feeding of the lamps just as the Holy Spirit continually builds God’s church, one person at a time.
-New believers are drawn to the Light of the World, Jesus Christ, through God’s generous prevenient grace.
-Though human world governments have been continually evolving towards their final form since the fall of the Roman Empire, the eternal church of Christ has also been quietly growing throughout this time.
-Not by might nor by power, but by God’s Spirit witnessing through His word into the hearts of women and men all over the globe.
+The olive oil from the two trees and two branches represents a continual feeding of the Holy Spirit, fueling the Lord’s church, one person at a time.
+New believers are drawn to the Light of the World, Jesus Christ, through the generosity of God’s prevenient, or drawing, grace.
+Alongside the human world governments which been continually evolving since the time of the Roman Empire, the eternal church of Christ has also been growing and evolving through this time.
+Not by might, nor by power, but by God’s Spirit through His word, it has been planted in the hearts of people of faith all over the globe.

-There is a parallel passage in the book of Revelation about two anointed witnesses who will appear in the last days to make one final appeal to the world on behalf of Christ.
-They will be almost universally opposed and killed, only to rise from the dead themselves three and a half days later.
+There is a more information about these two anointed witnesses in the New Testament book of Revelation.
+They will appear in the last days to make one final appeal to the world on behalf of Christ.
+They will be almost universally opposed, then killed, only to rise from the dead themselves three and a half days later.

-God’s great and final empire will not initiate with a massive invading army like those of Alexander the Great or Nebuchadnezzar.
-It will grow slowly in the hearts of people.
-When Christ finally does return in glory with the New Jerusalem, He will put down all who actively oppose Him and His people.
-His throne will be located on the foundations of the work begun by Zerubbabel, humble servant of the Lord and a member of the genealogy of the coming King, Jesus Christ.
+God’s great and final empire will not initiate with a massive invading army like those of Alexander the Great or King Nebuchadnezzar of Babylon.
+Instead, it will grow slowly in the hearts of people.
+When Christ does return in glory, along with the New Jerusalem, He will put down all who actively oppose Him and His church.
+Jesus’ eternal throne will be located on the foundations of the work begun by Zerubbabel, humble servant of the Lord, and a member of the genealogy of the coming King, Jesus Christ, found in Matthew chapter 1.
+This genealogy lists a direct line between him and the Messiah:

 12 Then after the exile to Babylon